ibm-cloud-docs/openwhisk/messagehub_actions.md

   ```
   {: screen}

-4. List the packages in your Namespace to show that your package binding is now available.
+4. List the packages in your namespace to show that your package binding is now available.
   ```
   ibmcloud fn package list
   ```